 The departure time is completely up to you, but I recommend heading off as early as possible to beat most of the traffic.
-The streets around Ubud are one-way, so I’ve designed these itineraries to make the most of your time and tick of the attractions in a logical order.
+The streets around Ubud are one-way, so I’ve designed these itineraries to make the most of your time and tick off the attractions in a logical order.

 Remember, you can modify the destinations you want to visit on the day, so if there is somewhere you want to stay longer or skip an attraction in favour of another, my drivers are flexible and it’s entirely up to you.

-Itinerary 1: Ubud + Temples
+Itinerary 1: Ubud + Temples + Rice Terraces

 If you’re looking to maximise your time visiting the most wonderfully unique and exceptional temples along with other attractions around Ubud then this itinerary is for you.

-Itinerary 3: Rice Terraces + Ubud Village
+Itinerary 3: Ubud + Temples + Rice Terraces + Tanah Lot

 - Pick-up from hotel or villa